 This project will include two surrogate methods, measuring soil nitrate-N and soil solution nitrate-N concentrations.
 Sampling will be done by probing the soil profile and with suction lysimeters.
 To make the comparison with tile-flow nitrate-N concentrations, two existing tile drainage sites will be used, with contrasting N management practices.
 The project sites will be at the Iowa State University Northwest Research Farm, Sutherland, and the Ag Drainage Water Quality Site, Gilmore City.
 At Sutherland, N treatments studied will be fall-applied anhydrous ammonia with N-serve and spring-applied anhydrous ammonia.
 At Gilmore City, treatments will be springapplied N with and without a rye cover crop.
 Both sites will be in corn following soybean, and measurements will be taken in both crop phases.

 The project field component was completed as planned at both locations in the fall 2018: the Agricultural Drainage Water Quality site (Gilmore City) and the tile drainage study site at the Iowa State University Northwest Research Farm (Sutherland).
 Final soil and lysimeter water samples were collected in the fall 2018, with soil and lysimeter water nitrate-N concentration analysis completed, data checked and databases finalized.
-Data analyses were conducted, data summarized and a final project report was developed for the INREC co-funding source for the project.
+Data analyses were conducted, data summarized and a final project report was developed for the Iowa Nutrient Research and Education Council/INREC co-funding source for the project.

 In the spring before nitrogen application and crop planting, all suction lysimeters were removed from both project sites.

 Initial work began on writing a journal paper and writing activities continued for the INRC final project report.
-A presentation of preliminary project results was made to the board of the INREC that co-funded the project.
+A presentation of preliminary project results was made to the INREC board.

 The project continued as proposed at both locations, the Agricultural Drainage Water Quality site (Gilmore City) and the tile drainage study site at the Iowa State University Northwest Research Farm (Sutherland).